Many think that cats are strictly independent animals. But, the reality is cats love entertainment and spending time with their owners.

 3. It provides mental and physical exercise.

-4. It teaches problem solving skills.
+4. It teaches problem-solving skills.

-Cognitive enrichment through puzzles, treasure hunts, and more help teach your cat to solve problems.
+Cognitive enrichment through puzzles, treasure hunts, and more helps teach your cat to solve problems.
 These skills can help keep your cat safe and out of danger while home alone or in social situations.

 5. It keeps your cat healthy.